shawnweisfeld/Imdb2CosmosDB/ReadMe.md

-﻿IMDB in Cosmos Graph
+IMDB in Cosmos Graph
 ====================

 The IMDB database is a great way to learn about Graph Databases, but loading it can be a bit tricky due to its size.
 This project aims to allow you to download the IMDB source files and load them into a Cosmos Graph database in a few easy steps.

-1. Download the source code
+1. Download the source code (NOTE: Please review licensing to use the data here: http://www.imdb.com/interfaces)
 2. Create some Azure Resources
     +	Resource Group
     +	Storage account